-- 3.1 Familiarization by means of repeated organized guided tours on board. - 3.2 Repeated participation in fire drills and lifeboat drills, including transportation of simulated casualties. - 3.3 Repeated exercise in use of equipment, such as donning of lifejackets and appropriate protective clothing. - 3.4 Repeated exercise in use of internal communication systems. - 3.5 Repeated exercises in evacuation.
+- 3.1 Familiarization by means of repeated organized guided tours on board. - 3.2 Repeated participation in fire drills and lifeboat drills, including transportation of simulated casualties and provision of assistance to simulated elderly or disabled persons. - 3.3 Repeated exercise in use of equipment, such as donning of lifejackets and appropriate protective clothing. - 3.4 Repeated exercise in use of internal communication systems. - 3.5 Repeated exercises in evacuation, including providing guidance and assistance to elderly or disabled persons and persons needing special assistance. - 3.6 Repeated exercises in the use and co-ordinated handling of any specialized equipment that may be provided for assisting elderly or disabled persons or persons needing special assistance.